A Hybrid Two-level MCMC Framework to Accelerate Posterior Mean Estimation with Deep Learning Surrogates for Bayesian

-where $x$ is the input and we expect $\epsilon$ to be a small value for a well defined and trained neural network. \end{assumption} We expect the $\epsilon$ to be small in practice when we have a reasonably good machine learning model trained with sufficient data.
-In order to mitigate the shortcomings of machine learning based surrogate model, one can increase the accuracy of the numerical model used to generate more training data to better train the model in order to reach the desired accuracy.
+In order to mitigate the shortcomings of DL-based surrogate models, one can refine the mesh of the numerical model used for data generation and increase the size of the training data to produce a possibly more accurate DL model that can reach the desired accuracy.
 However, that will increase the computational cost by many folds.
-In general, to solve a two dimensional problem, the minimum increment of the computational cost of the numerical model is 4 times and 8 times for three dimensional problems, not to mention more challenging problems whose computational cost does not scale linearly.
-In addition to the cost of finer numerical solvers, the need for more data points also will increase the computational cost.
-The increment of data resolution and size will also increase the cost of training the machine learning model.
-Even if we are willing to pay the cost, \cite{DBLP:journals/corr/abs-2210-03008} has shown that there is usually a limit on how accurate certain machine learning models can be. \cite{DBLP:journals/corr/abs-2210-03008} also proposed a residual-based error correction to deal with the problem, where a variational model is used to correct the solution of each inference.
-In the next section, we propose a different approach to correct the error statistically.
+In general, to solve a two-dimensional problem, the minimum increment of the computational cost of the numerical model is 4 times, and 8 times for three-dimensional problems, not to mention more challenging problems whose computational cost does not scale linearly with the degrees of freedom.
+In addition to the cost of finer numerical solvers, the larger amount of data will also increase the DL training cost.
+Even if we are willing to pay the cost, it was shown that there is an empirical limit to the accuracy that certain DL models can reach~\cite{CAO2023112104}.
+Therefore, in some cases, the desired accuracy may be unreachable by direct substitution of the numerical model with a DL surrogate.
+In the next section, we propose a different approach to correct the error statistically with the MCMC method.